Sweet and Spicy Pickled Red Onions

 While we use red onions for their vibrant color and mild flavor, you are more than welcome to use any kind of onion when pickling.
 All onions do a great job of absorbing the brining liquid, so you won’t notice much of a difference in the end.

 If you don’t have vinegar, don’t worry!
-You can use a variety of other liquids including lemon or lime juice.
+You can use a variety of other acidic liquids such as lemon or lime juice.
 While these liquids will leave you with a delicious pickled onion, the flavor will be much more citrusy and less snappy.
+I recommend using distilled white or apple cider vinegar for the best flavor and longest storage.

 Serving Suggestions